Neyami/SvenQuake2/README.md

 7) Edit the text files in scripts\maps\quake2\data\ to your liking
 8) If you're using the items (item_quad etc), make sure players spawn with weapon_q2inventory (it's a separator to prevent accidental item activation)
 9) Players should also start with weapon_q2grenades for now (they start with 0 grenades so can't be used until finding ammo_q2grenades or the grenade launcher)
 10) All effects from "inventory" items can be stacked (increase time on Quad Damage, or Silencer shots)
+11) !OLD MODELS! contains the models from the previous version, ported from the original, to Garry's Mod, to Goldsrc.
+The scripts haven't been written with them in mind though.

 Plugin TBM, but you can probably just `#include "weapons"` and call `q2weapons::Register();`
 Ammo items are in `items` though